-KTM has launched the corner carving 790 Duke in India
+KTM launches 790 Duke in India for Rs 8.63 lakh

 KTM has launched the much awaited 79 Duke in India for an introductory price of Rs 8.63 lakh.
 The 790 will be sold in India as a CKD, and is limited to 100 units for the time being.
 This is due to the fact that it is Euro 5 compliant, and will not comply with BS 6 norms coming in to orce from April 2020.
 KTM is currently working on an update to meet the new norms, and will then sell the motorcycle as a homologated product.
 It is available in nine cities for now including Mumbai, Delhi, Bengaluru, Pune and Hyderabad with more cities to be added by April 2020.

 It has a liquid-cooled 8 valve, DOHC unit delivering 87Nm at 8000rpm and makes 101bhp.
 The new parallel-twin LC8 motor is a new development and its first application was the 790 Duke.
 The bike has a stainless steel exhaust with a relatively small muffler, thanks to a middle damper that centralizes mass, giving the bike a throaty and raucous note.
 The bike also has a slipper clutch coupled with an electronic aid to balance engine torque during aggressive shifting, and gets a quickshifter as well.

 The 790 Duke comes with four different riding modes - Rain, Street, Sport and Track.
 The mode you select tweaks the throttle response, overall power and even has an anti-wheelie mode.
 In ‘Track’ mode the bike has a launch control function for a no drama start, variable slip adjustment, increased throttle response and the ability to pull wheelies by disengaging anti-wheelie.